Chomenor/ioef-cmod/new-filesystem-readme.md

 - 0: Disabled; all files from inactive mods blocked
 - 1: Enabled only for ID paks (including missionpack) and files on the connected server's pure list
 - 2: Enabled; all files from inactive mods allowed

+# Semi-Pure Server Support

+This feature allows clients to load external content (particularly player models) when playing on an otherwise pure server.
+It retains the stability and compatibility benefits of a pure server, because the pure pk3s are prioritized over other pk3s, but is less restrictive when it comes to allowing content that doesn't exist in any of the pure pk3s.

+To enable this feature, set sv_pure to 2 on the server.
+Since this a client-side feature, it only affects clients using the new filesystem.
+Clients using the original filesystem will function the same as if sv_pure is 1.

 # Cache Mechanisms